kkKaan/metu-ceng-THEs/CENG 140 - C Programming/README.md

 ## Assignment 1

-This README file provides explanations for the first C Programming course assignment.
+This section provides explanations for the first C Programming course assignment.

 ### Table of Contents